 Get the Right stuff in the Right bin.
 Recycling saves resources and helps protect the environment.

-The purple bin is for general waste that cannot be recycled.
+The purple bin (or communal bin with purple lid) is for general waste that cannot be recycled.

 It is collected fortnightly - find your collection day.

 Put your general waste in bags before you bin it.
 This will prevent items such as wrappers blowing away during emptying.

 Waste should fit in the bin under a closed lid.
 We will not collect any bags from beside or on top of your bin.

 Heavier items such as bricks or turf should go to a recycling centre.